Fishing industry in China: Over reporting

-Illegal, unreported and unregulated fishing
+Illegal, unreported and unregulated fishing (IUU)

 Chinese commercial fishing fleet is responsible for more illegal, unreported and unregulated fishing (IUU) fishing than that of any other nation.
 The overcapitalization of the Chinese fishing fleet has exacerbated traditional concerns about IUU.
-From modernization through 2008 China reduced the capacity of their fishing fleet, since 2008 there has been a rapid increase in capacity linked to the rise of the People’s Armed Forces Maritime Militia and subsidies given by regional and local governments to fishing companies to upgrade vessels and expand capacity.
-The other factors leading to the increase in China’s fishing fleet are the implementation of the BeiDou navigation/communication system and paramilitary training given to Chinese fishermen.
+From modernization through 2008 China reduced the capacity of their fishing fleet, since 2008 there has been a rapid increase in capacity linked to the rise of the People's Armed Forces Maritime Militia and subsidies given by regional and local governments to fishing companies to upgrade vessels and expand capacity.
+The other factors leading to the increase in China's fishing fleet are the implementation of the BeiDou navigation/communication system and paramilitary training given to Chinese fishermen.

 In December 2022, the United States Secretary of the Treasury issued sanctions on Pingtan Marine Enterprise and related individuals over human rights abuses tied to China-based illegal fishing.

+Permanent Commission for the South Pacific (CPPS)

+South American countries such as Chile, Ecuador, Peru, and Columbia; also known as the Permanent Commission to the South Pacific (CPPS), have been working to address the Chinese fishing industries effect on local fishing and environmental impact in Eastern Tropical Pacific Oceans.
+The main objective of the CPPS is to protect the ecological biodiversity of the Eastern Tropical Pacific Ocean through the enforcement of maritime law and environmental regulations.
+Large industrial fishing can deeply impacts domestic fishing industries, especially in South American countries through bycatch and other large scale fishing practices overexploiting oceanic regions.
+The CPPS is directly linked to the Agreement on Port State Measure (PSMA) has enabled for the monitoring and surveillance of the Chinese fleet and identify IUU fishing.
+CPPS and other UN groups such as the International Maritime Organization, the International Labour Organization, and the Food and Agriculture Organization have been trying to limit the amount of IUU fishing that occurs ocean wide, yet there is still abundant amount of IUU fishing that occurs.
+Clearly there have been UN and NGO initiatives to eliminate IUU fishing internationally, however this still does not completely prevent IUU fishing from occurring.

+NGO's and IUU fishing

+Sea Shepherd Conservation has been a primary supporter in eliminating IUU fishing in many areas of the Eastern Tropic Pacific (ETP), especially UNESCO Heritage Sites such as the Galapagos Islands, Malpelo Island, and the Coiba National Park.
+Sea Shepherd has been working with different naval forces in the Eastern Tropical Pacific to detect and combat IUU fishing.
+Other Non-Government Organizations (NGO) such as Global Fishing Watch, Oceana, and SkyTruth have been involved in the legal and physical process of detaining fishing vessels.